kamadorueda/nixpkgs-db/service/src/views/Contributing.md

   The process is differential, once a commit is processed it's ignored in future executions.
 - Help us improve the user interface.
+- Fire up an issue! we welcome ideas, feature requests and problems.